-Unlike the soap you’re probably used to, whipped soap is more like a foaming body butter than an actual soap.
-And because it’s loaded with good-for-you oils like coconut and palm, it forms a semi-solid soap that can be used as a shaving cream, face wash, or even as a deep conditioner for your hair.
+Unlike the soap you’re probably used to, this whipped soap is more like a foaming body butter than an actual soap.
+And because it’s loaded with good-for-you oils like coconut and palm, it forms a semi-solid lather that can be used as a shaving cream, face wash, or even a deep conditioner for your hair.

 How to Make Whipped Soap

 Whipped soap making can be a tricky business.
 Many of the tutorials I’ve seen contain a laundry list of hard-to-find ingredients like lard, tallow, and lye, or skin-irritating chemicals like SLS.
 Needless to say, that really wasn't going to cut it for me.

 Instead, I opted for premade bar soap (Castile, to be exact) and nourishing butters that hold their shape at room temperature.
 Not only does it cut down on prep time and measuring, but you can also avoid some of the more questionable ingredients often found in whipped soap recipes.

 I chose a bar of Dr. Bronner’s Lavender Castile soap for this recipe because I love the scent, and I had some on hand.
 Plus, Castile soap is already chock full of natural oils, which will boost your soap’s moisturizing powers.

 That being said, traditional bar soap should also work if you'd prefer not to go the Castile route (I haven't tested it myself, so let us know in the comments if you hit any snags!)

 The trick to making whipped soap is choosing the right oils.
 For your soap to hold it's shape, you need a mixture of hard oils like shea butter or palm shortening and soft oils like canola, grapeseed, or olive oil.

 The hard oils give it shape, while the soft oils keep it pliable.
 Once you have your oil base, you can add your soap and whichever essential oils and colors you choose.